iev4ry/ansible/README.md

 # ansible

-Home for Ansible Playbooks for testing purposes
+Home for Ansible Playbooks, testing github (im new), and automation scripts.